 - Simultaneous submissions are fine, but please let the editor know immediately if your piece has been accepted elsewhere.

 - Everyone: You won’t be a horse’s ass, a blockhead, or both and hassle the editor.
-Examples include pulling your story or art after it’s been accepted for publication, questioning the editor’s decision to decline a piece, or not following the word count limit and other few rules.
+Examples include pulling your story or art after it’s been accepted for publication, questioning the editor’s decision to decline a piece, or missing deadlines.